Kernewek yn Pennwydh

 The Cornish language, or Kernewek, is found throughout the Penwith landscape - from place names to field names, its use helps record the heritage of this unique place.

-Our Taking Names project aims to record where Cornish is still used in the Penwith landscape, and to share this with others.
-These web pages will share a range of material relating to Cornish in Penwith, including our interactive map, recordings of local tales in Penwith, suggested links for further learning, and material on Penwith's folklore.
+Our Taking Names project aimed to record where Cornish is still used in the Penwith landscape, and to share this with others.
+These web pages share a range of material relating to Cornish in Penwith, including our interactive map, recordings of local tales in Penwith, suggested links for further learning, and material on Penwith's folklore.

 Interactive Cornish Map